Hilary-Henshaw/clin-evidence/README.md

 - [FastAPI](https://github.com/tiangolo/fastapi) for the REST API layer
 - [NCBI E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25501/) for PubMed literature access

 This software is intended to assist qualified clinicians and does not replace clinical judgement.
-All AI-generated outputs must be reviewed and verified by a licensed healthcare professional before clinical use.